 The social work department has been approved by the NCSAPPB and the University for a Post-Baccalaureate Certificate in Substance Abuse Studies Program in spring 2009.

-What is the benefit of obtaining the Certificate in Substance Abuse Studies?
+Benefits of obtaining the Certificate in Substance Abuse Studies:

 Core components of the Certificate in Substance Abuse Studies Program: